 Provides Examples Of:

-- Abusive Parents: Ira's parents (or, at least, his father) are implied to be emotionally abusive.
+- Ira's parents (or, at least, his father) are implied to be emotionally abusive.

-- The Alcoholic: Charlie, which becomes a plot point, as his vitamin K deficiency inhibits his blood clotting.
+- The Alcoholic: Charlie's vitamin K deficiency inhibits his blood clotting.
+This becomes a plot point.

-- All Devouring Black Hole Loan Sharks: Avery owes them a pile of money.
+- All Devouring Black Hole Loan Sharks: Avery owes Heckle and Jeckle a pile of money.

-- Big Fancy House: The setting for the bulk of the film.
+- Big Fancy House: The setting for the bulk of the film is set in Ira's upscale New York mansion.

 - Chekhov's Gun: Avery's sports betting and Max's ability to navigate Harlem.